Oregon IDD Support · Statewide Certified

 A customer who hadn’t left the house much started with one short walk a week.
 Then twice.
 Then a daily neighborhood loop.
 She recognizes neighbors now.
 They wave.

-And every family gets a Care Coordinator — a local person who stays with you across the years, adjusting support as life changes.
+And every family is connected to a Care Coordinator — a real person who helps support adjust as life, goals, routines, and needs change.

-Eligible Oregon customers may be able to choose a trusted family member, friend, or longtime supporter to apply as their paid Direct Support Professional.
+Some Oregon families already know who feels safest, most familiar, and most steady.
+Eligible customers may be able to choose a trusted family member, friend, or longtime supporter to apply as their paid Direct Support Professional.

-Best fit when the relationship already exists and the caregiver understands the customer’s routines, communication, preferences, and daily rhythm.
+Best fit when the relationship already exists and the caregiver understands the person’s routines, communication, preferences, and daily rhythm.

 From Our Founder